Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 You’ve built your first app and it’s looking and working great.
 Currently, it’s using the class-based component approach, but you’re going to refactor it to achieve a few things:

-- Thinking about your apps in a component, modular fashion.
+- Think about your apps in a component, modular fashion.

 - Try your hand at breaking down a larger component into smaller ones.